sendbird/sendbird-uikit-ios/README.md

 [![Commercial License](https://img.shields.io/badge/license-Commercial-green.svg)](https://github.com/sendbird/sendbird-uikit-ios/blob/master/LICENSE.md)
 [![Version](https://img.shields.io/badge/version-3.0.0--beta-informational)](https://cocoapods.org/pods/SendBirdUIKit)

-We are introducing a new version of the Sendbird Chat UIKit.
+We are introducing a new version of the Sendbird UIKit.
 Version 3 features a new modular architecture with more granular components that give you enhanced flexibility to customize your web and mobile apps.
 Check out our [migration guides](changelogs/MIGRATION_GUIDE_V3.md) and download our [samples](/Sample)

 ## Table of contents